onboarding package using ux

 3 weeks

-👉🏿 We can help active installers in every category to fill in all necessary information for buyer’s comparison.
+- Active installers in every category can provide necessary information for buyer comparison.

 THE IMPACT OF PROBLEM

-From the business point of view, this does not commonly exist on other home service marketplaces or even retail platforms in Thailand.
-However, if we could find a suitable solution and make it happen eventually, we would be the first innovator.
-Moreover, also create competitive advantages in the market.
+From a business perspective, this is uncommon in other home service marketplaces or retail platforms in Thailand.
+However, if we find a suitable solution and implement it, we could be the first innovator and gain a competitive edge in the market.
+Here are the initial buyer insights we gathered.

 WHAT DO WE NEED TO KNOW